coffee-and-whiskers/smubiadatathon-data-cereal/README.md

 > **Note:** In the finals, a "Chat with Your Document" feature was implemented, but it has since been **removed** due to concerns around usage, maintenance, and data privacy.
 Consequently, there is no on-demand GPT generation in this current solution.

-For more information on the technical details, refer to the project documentation.
+For more information on the technical details, refer to the blog post.

 ---